Hoainam25699/Project-1/README.md

         return 0

-'''
-  Process text with some task: caculate, seach, open application
+#Process text with some task: caculate, seach, open application

-'''
 def process_text(input):
     try:
         if 'search' in input or 'play' in input: